 - Customize the Greeting text, which is the first thing users will see when they arrive at Messenger from Instagram.
 Make sure it relates to the content of your ad creative so people know they’re in the right place after the app switch.
 The question should also encourage users to respond by choosing one of the buttons.
-You can add the response options as buttons below.
+You can add the response options as buttons or quick replies.👇

 💡 Note: Rest easy!
 Facebook is looking out for you and your ROI. 🙏🏻 They’ll only serve these ads to people who have Messenger installed.
 They won’t waste any of your ad spend by showing them to users who don’t already have the app on their device.

 Again, how well click-to-Messenger ads on Instagram perform depends on your brand and many other factors, so they’re worth experimenting with.
 Try A/B testing in your chatbot or split testing your ads to see how you can improve ROAS.
 You may also consider other tools to help you monitor bot performance (like inline stats), or help boost ecommerce sales (like our Cart Reminders app for Shopify).

 Tap into a new audience on Instagram

 Facebook said it: “Conversation is the future of commerce.”
 Personalized, one-on-one chat experiences are what customers now expect from brands.

 - Click-to-Messenger ads for Instagram let you apply this strategy at scale.